 Research has shown us that we do not yet understand the full functions and mechanisms of Latisse.
 The treatment will thicken, lengthen, and darken your eyelashes, and it will increase the volume of hairs on each eyelid.
 Results are typically visible within four to eight weeks, and individuals can expect incredible results after twelve weeks of continuous application.

 Multiple applications of Latisse on a daily basis will not increase the growth of eyelashes, so don’t waste the solution.
 If you stop using Latisse, your eyelashes will return to normal in a couple of months.
 Consult your doctor on how you should proceed in this situation.

-If you are interested in regaining full lashes, contact the office of Dr. Edward Miranda, a skilled board-certified plastic surgeon, and arrange a consultation.
+If you are interested in regaining full lashes, contact the office to speak with a skilled board-certified plastic surgeon in San Francisco, and arrange a consultation.

 Schedule your consultation at Pacific Plastic Surgery Center in San Francisco, where we pride ourselves on our results and quality patient experience.

 77 Van Ness Ave, Suite 302, San Francisco, CA